BLOG

 Acquisition

 Acquisition combines the fundamentals of diversification and market penetration.
 However, this method is more reliable than the two taken on separately.
-The reasoning behind it is that rather than entering an entirely new market, you find and procure a company that already has success in the market, knowledge of how it works, and a solution that their clients use.
+The reasoning behind it is that rather than entering an entirely new market, you find.
+And procure a company that already has success in the market, knowledge of how it works.
+And a solution that their clients use.

 You can think of this as penetrating a new market without having to start from scratch completely.
 The financial investment to acquire another business may be steep, so your strategy needs to include a plan to raise funds for purchasing another company.